marcosvm13/blog/_authors/Juanma.md

   active: true
 ---

-Juan Manuel is the CEO of habla computing and a teacher.
+Juan Manuel is the CEO of habla computing and a teacher at the University Rey Juan Carlos.